solidi/learning-notes/interviews/career-tips.md

     - Convert the bad to good, process diagram and learning its a skillset with Dan.
     - Finding weakness, working the muscle to improve it.
     - Learned about engineering day books.
 Powerful, and reflect direction years later.
+    - Stories at the tip of your tongue.

 ## CAREER HIGHLIGHT
-- finite or infinite hightlights - delivery is always finite
+- First, framing - finite or infinite hightlights - delivery is always finite
     - Growing two Tech leads - succession
         - three attributes, technical, mentorship, and project management
 - Launching a product at nick - impact.